spockz/octopress/source/_posts/2014-12-04-orchestration-support-announced-on-dockercon.md

 More information also on [github](https://github.com/docker/swarm).

+It appears that swarm is not supported yet by machine, sadly.

 ### Managing inter-container dependencies: Composer

 Setting up applications that require multiple containers to function correctly is difficult.
 Keeping them running is even harder.
 Docker proposes the `Docker Composer`.